 Course is intended to give students the capacity to enhance web pages beyond simple html programming.
 The student will gain the ability to go beyond static web applications, by providing dynamic, personalized, and interactive content.
+Two lecture; Three lab.

 CSA167.
 PHP and MySQL Programming (3).